ESloman/cslo/README.md

 and this C implementation was created whilst reading [Crafting Interpreters](https://craftinginterpreters.com).

-Whilst I have made changes to the language as I went through (and since) it is still primarily the same at the moment.
-The purpose of `slo` is a hobby and learning project and the language will continue to see development and features as time goes on.
-I will endeavour to keep the documentation up to date.
+The language has undergone quite a few changes that differentiates it from `lox`.
+Nothing major and most `lox` code should be runnable in `slo`, but there are a few changes.
+Most of the changes are additional functionality and support for new types, etc.

 My primary goal is to one day be able to complete challenges like **Advent of Code** in my own language.
+You can read more about the [project goals here](./GOALS.md).

 ## Installing